mattheww/gomill/gomill_docs/settings.rst

   The working directory for the player.

-  If this is left unset, the player's working directory will be the current working directory when the ringmaster was launched (which may not be the competition directory).
+  If this is left unset, the player's working directory will be the working directory from when the ringmaster was launched (which may not be the competition directory).
 Use ``cwd="."`` to specify the competition directory.